DreaminDani/cloud-foundry-action/README.md

-# GitHub Action for NPM
+# GitHub Action for PCF

 This Action for [pcf](https://docs.run.pivotal.io/) enables arbitrary actions with the `cf` command-line client, including pushing code to Pivotal Cloud Foundry.